NATIONAL YOUTH LEADERSHIP TRAINING (NYLT)

 – To create an enthusiastic and fun situation where participants will experience “Scouting at its best”;

-– To create a youth training pool to assist in District level training events.
+– To improve the health of scouting units and to create a youth training pool to assist in District level training events.

 – Venture Scouts or Explorers who are Crew or Post members looking to step into a leadership role for their Crew, Post, or school in the upcoming year should definitely attend.